 Help children embrace the hands-on fun and learning that we saw Laura and Mary bring to life each week on the TV screen.
 Encourage playing together, reading together, and enjoying the bonds of family with these thoughtful gift ideas.

-3. The Queen’s Treasures® Little House on the Prairie® 18-inch Doll Accessories – Your child’s favorite 18-inch dolls can join in their next pioneer adventure with these Little House on the Prairie® doll accessories!
+2. The Little House on the Prairie® collection from The Queen’s Treasures® – The Queen’s Treasures has created beautifully-designed Laura Ingalls, and Mary Ingalls 18-inch dolls as well as lots of fun accessories to enhance their pioneer adventures!
 Everything from a full covered-wagon set to all the cooking and tool items the Ingalls family depended on.

 - Wooden Pick-Up Sticks